-Your listing will also by syndicated to hundreds of public websites like Realtor.com, Zillow.com, etc. When you make a change on the MLS, all of those websites will automatically update.
-This saves you hours of time it would take to manage and update a listing on those websites by hand.
+Your listing will also be syndicated to hundreds of public websites like Realtor.com, Zillow.com, etc. When you make a change on the MLS, all of those websites will automatically update.
+This saves you hours of the time it would take to manage and update a listing on those websites by hand.

 Do real estate agents avoid flat fee MLS listings in Florida?

-This is a common myth that has been perpetuated by the some in the real estate industry.
+This is a common myth that has been perpetuated by some in the real estate industry.
 As long as a competitive commission is offered, buyers’ agents are just as happy to sell a listing offered by a Florida flat fee MLS listing service as they are to sell a traditional full-service listing.
 From their perspective, there is very little difference between the two.
 We list hundreds of properties every year, and we have never heard of a case where an agent has boycotted a flat fee listing.

 Do I have to offer a commission to buyers’ agents?

 Yes, a commission must be offered when listing on the MLS for sale by owner in Florida.
 Buyers’ agents are compensated by the commission offered on the MLS listing and they generally do not work for free!
 Any amount of commission can be offered, although the most typical is 3% in the areas we cover.
 We recommend offering at least 2.5% to ensure your listing is competitive.